 Your rights and obligations as an employee are described in the BMAS brochure on labour law.

 As an international student with a residence permit according to § 16b of the Residence Act (Aufenthaltsgesetz), you must also observe certain rules and limits regarding residence law, which are described in the brochure of the Hamburg Ministry of the Interior and Sports.
 For example, you may only work up to 120 days or 240 half days per calendar year.
-In addition, you can work as a part-time student at a university.
-The work you do as part of the ConAction project also counts as part-time student work, which does not count towards your permitted working days.
+In addition, you can do on-campus jobs at universities.
+The work you do as part of the ConAction project also counts as on-campus job at universities, which does not count towards your permitted working days.
 During the lecture period, you should not work more than 20 hours per week (hours of all activities are added together) in order not to lose your residence permit according to § 16b of the Residence Act.
 For self-employment, you must first apply for a permit at your foreigners authority.

 You can get advice on this at the Counselling Centre for Social Affairs & International Affairs - BeSI.